Raakaar/AsusService-Reaper/README.md

 ## 🧭 Overview

-**Cerulean Reaper** is a PowerShell-based defensive utility designed to detect and disables telemetry services, drivers, and scheduled tasks with known CVEs that trigger false shutdowns.
+**Cerulean Reaper** is a PowerShell-based defensive utility designed to detect and disable telemetry services, drivers, and scheduled tasks with known CVEs that trigger false shutdowns.
 ASUS has not patched these.
 It addresses recent ASUS driver vulnerabilities (CVE-2025-3462, CVE-2025-3463) by minimizing persistent background services that compromise system stability.

 Built for creators, gamers, and professionals using ASUS motherboards—who deserve peace, not phantom processes.